 - Why they are easier to rank for than normal keywords

-- Why Long Tail keywords will bring people to your site looking for exactly what you're offering
+- Why long tail keywords bring visitors who want exactly what you're offering

 But what about ‘men's Nike tennis shoes’?

-That’s a good example of a long tail keyword and you've got a much better chance of ranking quickly for that keyword than for a shorter, more generic keyword.
-If you’re doing PPC, that’s a keyword you can probably afford to bid on.
+That’s an example of a long tail keyword.
+And you've got a much better chance of ranking quickly for that keyword than for a shorter, more generic keywords.

-Before we go any further let's talk about the theory of the long tail.
+Before we go any further let's talk about the long tail.

-Chris Anderson is a journalist who has worked for the Economist and WIRED magazine.
-In 2001 he wrote an article titled ‘The Long Tail’ in which he argued that our economy is shifting from a mass market focused on ‘one-size-fits-all’ products to a market dominated by millions of niches.
+In 2001, journalist Chris Anderson wrote an article titled ‘The Long Tail'.
+He argued that our economy is shifting from a mass market focused on ‘one-size-fits-all’ products to a market dominated by millions of niches.